alanng10/class-lang/Doc/Article/Word/a.md

 Word "face" has meaning that is char style.

+Word "phore" has meaning that is thread synchronization.

 Word "draw" has meaning that is comp video.

 Word "tune" has meaning that is comp audio.